 You were asked at the time of the application to consider whether your research raises ethical concerns and whether your approach to these matters requires the scrutiny and approval of the College.
 It is important that you continue to reflect on your approach as your research develops.
-The annual Self-Assessment Report requires that you announce and reflect on any ethical issues which may arise from any changes in research practice or new research plans.
+The Research and Professional Development Plan (Report) (here) prepared prior to meeting your Research Studies Panel requires that you announce and reflect on any ethical issues which may arise from any changes in research practice or new research plans.

-When your supervisor advises that agreement must be sought from NCAD's Research Ethics Committee, you should complete the Research Ethics Declaration form.
+When your supervisor advises that agreement must be sought from NCAD's Research Ethics Committee, you should complete the Research Ethics Declaration form (please contact Ally D'Astolfo in the Research Office for a copy - dastolfoa@staff.ncad.ie).
 This document should be given to your supervisor who will complete it and forward it to the Head of Academic Affairs and Research who will then convene a meeting of the Committee in as short a time as possible, preferably within two weeks, to consider the proposal.
 You should not undertake any of the research outlined on the form until you have been given formal approval.